pimcore/personalization-bundle/doc/02_Development_Documentation/README.md

 To fetch additional data about the visitor, a condition can request data from one or more `DataProvider` implementations.
 As an example the `Device` data provider is able to resolve and cache device info from the user agent string by using the `DeviceDetector` library.
-The `Operating System` condition just defines the `Device` data provider as dependency and can rely on the device data being added the the `VisitorInfo` before matching.
+The `Operating System` condition just defines the `Device` data provider as dependency and can rely on the device data being added the `VisitorInfo` before matching.
 The targeting engine takes care of requesting data from a data provider only once per request, even if multiple conditions rely on its data.

 If a rule matches, a list of actions is applied.
 Example actions are issuing a redirect or assigning a target group to the